 - Are you embarrassed by how much alcohol you buy – so you visit different liquor stores?
 Do you have alcohol delivered to your house?

-Do you think these kinds of questions are annoying and an overreaction to a little boozy fun?
+Do you think these questions are annoying and an overreaction to a little boozy fun?
 Keep reading.
-There are only ten more questions.
+Here are ten more questions: